 This report sets out statistical analysis of the Australian Night Time Economy (NTE) for the period 2009 to 2015.
 The data are presented at three spatial/administrative levels: 1.
 National 2.
 State 3.
-Local Government Authority (LGA) The 2015 data highlights steady growth in the NTE over the period of 2009-15, and demonstrates that: the Australian NTE accounts for 17% of all establishments (358,080 out of 2,121,053); the NTE employs over 1.1 million people Australia-wide; and generates sales turnover of $121.7bn.
+Local Government Authority (LGA) The 2015 data highlights steady growth in the NTE over the period of 2009-15, and demonstrates that the Australian NTE accounts for :- – 17% of all establishments (358,080 out of 2,121,053); – employment of over 1.1 million people Australia-wide; and – sales turnover of $121.7bn.
 This constitutes 26% of Australian employment, and a 19% contribution of total turnover.
 The report is available to download below: Australian Night Time Economy 2009 to 2015 – FINAL

 As one of the worlds’ most urbanised nations, Australia’s capital cities will be instrumental to the implementation of climate and energy reform.
 Cities will be the site of many of the dramatic changes in consumer behaviour and technological change highlighted in the Finkel Review.
 The CSIRO estimates that as much as 50 per cent of energy consumption by 2050 will occur through decentralised energy technologies, which will be primarily rolled-out in the capital cities.
 As Australia’s energy market rules were constructed in an era of centralised generation, there are a series of regulatory barriers for decentralised energy which act as anti-competitive barriers to entry or distort competition.
 In the aftermath of the South Australian black-out, the focus of many parties is large-scale energy, networks and market operations to improve energy security – but it is equally important that energy market rules are modernised for the efficient roll-out of decentralised energy technologies Internationally, cities and regions were included in the Paris summit for the first term at a Conference of the Parties.
 The C40 cities network has recently estimated cities can directly or indirectly implement 40 per cent of the Paris agreement.

-Submission to the inquiry into the social issues relatinag to land-based driverless vehicles in Australia
+Submission to the inquiry into the social issues relating to land-based driverless vehicles in Australia

 The Council of Capital City Lord Mayors welcomes the Federal Government’s initiative in commencing a dialogue on the introduction of driverless vehicles, which will contribute to the development of the appropriate environment that encourages development in a safe and productive manner.
 We offer the following comments, and note our interest in remaining part of the discussion as the development of policy for the introduction of driverless vehicles in Australia evolves.
 Driverless vehicles